Are you considering checking us out for the first time?

 If you arrive after 7pm, a member of the synagogue staff will let you in (press Administrative Office buzzer), and then come on downstairs to the Kuriel Chapel.
 The door will be closed to remove the noise distraction of the common area, but please open the door and come in anyway.
 You will be welcomed!
 Being on time is not a requirement.

 Readings and Sermon

 Our musicians lead us into a creative exploration of a Bible reading.
 Our pastor preaches a short sermon, or reflection, and then she invites responses from the community.
 You can respond, or not; it is up to you.
 After this, we listen to music led by our musicians and enter into a time offering financial gifts and prayers.

 Offering and Community Prayers

-For the financial part of the offering we accept money through credit cards, checks or cash.
+For the financial part of the offering we give through our financial resources through credit cards, checks or cash.
 Again, there is no pressure to give; it is up to you.
 Then a community member invites us to offer prayers, and we spend several minutes speaking prayers into the circle and sitting in silence.